The best Kajabi alternatives are:

 Why Most Kajabi Users Look for An Alternative

 Kajabi is an excellent solution for anyone who wants to run an entire business with one platform.
-However, it is not a good fit for some people.
+However, it is not a good fit for some users.

 For example, if you want to focus on creating online courses solely, then Kajabi might be overkill.
-Also, if you’re a beginner with a modest budget, Kajabi’s starting price might be quite steep for you.
+Also, if you’re a beginner with a modest budget, Kajabi’s starting price might be quite steep for you, and you may cancel your subscription within a few months.

 There are quite a few crucial functionalities that aren’t available on Kajabi, which could also be a turn-off.
 For example, Kajabi doesn’t offer certificates of completion.
 This is very important for students and enough motivation for you to go looking for a Kajabi alternative.